From Merchant to Messenger

 74:7 And for the sake of your Lord, persevere.

-A reminder from Allah of Judgement Day and how hard it will be on the unbelievers, and that He will take care of al-Walid Ibn al-Mughirah personally.
+A reminder from Allah about how hard it will be on the unbelievers on Judgement Day and that He will be taking care of al-Walid Ibn al-Mughirah personally.

 74:8 Then, when the Trumpet is sounded;

 74:10 For the unbelievers, not an easy one.

 74:11 Leave Me with him (al-Walid Ibn al-Mughirah) whom I created alone,

 74:12 And gave him abundant wealth,

 74:14 And I smoothed things for him.

 74:15 Nevertheless, he is eager that I increase him.